 - Pre-Veterinary Medicine

 Students interested in attending law school upon graduation should declare pre-law as a pre-professional interest by the end of the sophomore year and be assigned an advisor by contacting Academic Advising.
-For assistance with course selection and applications to law school, students should meet with their prelaw advisor prior to the senior year.
+For assistance with course selection and law school applications, students should meet with their pre-law advisor before their senior year.
 Materials are available from the Academic Achievement Center.
 The pre-law advisors are readily available to help students learn more about law schools and the legal profession.

 Advisor